haynet3/ITWS-Web-Systems/lab7/readme.md

 ***Improvements***

       -Page fluidity
-      -Did not get a chance to go back and add links connecting each page, or making it so that the PHP automatically went back to the info entry page on click
+      -Did not get a chance to go back and add links connecting each page -PHP Always shows "content inserted" and doesn't go back to info entry page -As such user must manually backtrack through to the previous pages for all sites (simple fix)